thibaultduponchelle/XML-Minify/README.md

 minify($xmlstr);
 ```

-Remove all useless formatting between nodes.
+## DEFAULT MINIFICATION

+The minifier has a predefined set of option enabled by default.

+They were decided by the author as relevant and you can disable individually with **keep\_** options.

+- Merge elements when empty
-Remove dtd (configurable).
+- Remove DTD (configurable).

-Remove processing instructions (configurable)
+- Remove processing instructions (configurable)

-Remove comments (configurable).
+- Remove comments (configurable).

-Remove CDATA (configurable).
+- Remove CDATA (configurable).

-This is the default and should be perceived as lossyless minification in term of semantic (but it's not completely if you consider these things as data).
+This is the default and should be perceived as lossyless minification in term of semantic.

-If you want a full lossyless minification, just use keep arguments.
+It's not completely if you consider these things as data, but in this case you simply can't minify as you can't touch anything ;)

+## EXTRA MINIFICATION

-In addition, you could be agressive and remove characters in the text nodes (sort of "cleaning") :
+In addition, you could be **agressive** and remove characters in the text nodes (sort of "cleaning") :

-Remove empty text nodes (configurable).
+- Remove empty text nodes (configurable).

-Remove starting blanks (carriage return, line feed, spaces...) (configurable).
+- Remove starting blanks (carriage return, line feed, spaces...) (configurable).

-Remove ending blanks (carriage return, line feed, spaces...) (configurable).
+- Remove ending blanks (carriage return, line feed, spaces...) (configurable).

-Remove carriage returns and line feed into text node everywhere (configurable).
+- Remove carriage returns and line feed into text node everywhere (configurable).

 ## OPTIONS